Colic in Horses: Causes, Symptoms and Treatment

 There are numerous causes of colic, but they are generally related to the microflora found in a horse’s GI tract.
 A horse’s natural diet consists of grass, leaves, and bark.
-Domesticated horses are often fed processed grains and sweet feed that’s high in carbs.
+Domesticated horses are often fed processed grains and sweet feed that are high in carbs.
 This can lead to hindgut acidosis and lower pH levels in the colon.
-These factors lead to higher levels of acidity affecting the delicate microbial balance in a horse’s body.
+These factors lead to higher levels of acidity, affecting the delicate microbial balance in a horse’s body.

 Other common causes of colic include:

 - High grain diets

 - Lack of water consumption